 Appendix: More examples

-The usage process for T2V is the same as that of I2V.
-You can refer to the steps above to deploy and call the service.
-However, T2V does not require Internet access, so you do not need to configure a VPC when deploying the EAS service.
+The procedures for using T2V and I2V are similar.
+You can deploy and call the service by following the steps described in this article.
+However, T2V does not require a public network connection, so you do not need to configure a VPC when deploying the EAS service.

-The sample code gets the endpoint and token from environment variables.
-Run the following commands in the terminal to add temporary environment variables (only effective in the current session):
+The example code retrieves the EAS service endpoint and token from environment variables.
+You can run the following commands in your terminal to add temporary environment variables that are valid only for the current session:

 # Set your endpoint and token.